 - Ensure all principals of the business demonstrate good character

-There are several ways this happens and, depending on the situation, it could mean you have little or no competition for lucrative government contracts that can sustain future success.
+There are several ways this happens, and depending on the situation, it could mean you have little or no competition for lucrative government contracts that can sustain future success.

 Competitive Set-Aside Contracts

-Other program benefits include:
+Program benefits include:

-- Potential to form joint ventures with mentor businesses in the Mentor-Protégé Program
+- Potential to form joint ventures with mentor businesses in the Mentor-Protégé program

 How to Get SBA 8(a) Certification